SKies2003/Finance-Management-Application/README.md

 ### Data Persistence

-- Store user data and transactions in a SQLite or any other database as per your preference.
+- Store user data and transactions in a SQLite.
 - Implement functions to back up and restore data.

 ### Testing and Documentation